IStip forges strong partnerships with schools to provide meaningful induction of the highest quality.

 The Independent Schools Teacher Induction Panel (formerly the Independent Schools Council Teacher Induction Panel, ISCtip) was established as the sector’s Appropriate Body for newly qualified teacher induction by the Secretary of State for Education in 1999.
-From January 1 2012, IStip became fully independent of the Independent Schools Council (ISC), as a company limited by guarantee.

 - The Society of Heads;